Macadamia Nut Tree: The Tropical Treat

 Trees will also appreciate mulching as that helps prevent moisture loss.
 Mulching can greatly help with that as well as prevent competitive weeds.
 The macadamia shells themselves can be a very effective mulch in a 3-4” deep layer.
 Avoid placing the mulch directly against the trunk, leaving at least a few-inch gap around the trunk to protect it.

 Slow growers, you’ll find your macadamia tree to be fairly non-demanding in terms of fertilizer.
-A citrus mix or fish emulsion that contains no more than 1% nitrogen can be applied twice a year.
+A citrus fertilizer or fish emulsion that contains no more than 1% nitrogen can be applied twice a year.
 Fruit tree formulas may also work, provided that they’re in the right nitrogen range.

 Aged manure or compost can be applied in lieu of at least one of the annual fertilizer doses, as long as it is nutrient-dense enough.